bbor/typesmith-subgroup/readme.md

 >	When we auto-create a subgroup, it usually needs a display name.
 For subgroups created based on record types, you can set this name using the "subgroup_title" field for each type.
 For subgroups based on a key in the data, the title will be the value stored in the record under that key.

+`autoexpand_subgroups`

+>	When set to `true` (the default), each automatically created subgroup record will be marked with `toc.autoexpand = true`.
+In mixtape, this makes the subgroups expand automatically when you expand the parent record in the TOC.

 ## A possible type configuration example

 ```js